Unconventional superconductivity mediated by exciton density wave fluctuations: Goldstone Mode Mediated Interactions

 where the superconducting gap:

-$\eps_{\v k} = \eps_{-\v k}$ due to the $C_{2z}$ symmetry.
-For a range of parameters, we find self-consistent superconducting solutions, as plotted in Fig.~\ref{fig_goldstone}.
+$\eps_{\v k} = \eps_{-\v k}$ due to the $C'_{2z}$ symmetry.
+For a range of parameters, we find self-consistent superconducting solutions, as plotted in Fig. 4 in the main text.
 The gap is maximized in the region where the interactions are strongly attractive.

+While we focus on $\v Q \neq 0$ states in this work, the above arguments let us draw conclusions about the (charge-imbalanced) $\v Q=0$ exciton condensed state as well.
+In this case, translational symmetry is not broken and therefore, there is only one Goldstone mode from the breaking of $U(1)_r$ symmetry: the superfluid mode $\delta \chi_s$.
+The fermion quasiparticles can be represented in terms of the two bands $f_{c,\v k}$ and $f_{v,\v k}$.
+The coupling between the Goldstone mode and the fermion quasiparticles, as shown for the superfluid mode above, is an even function of momentum in this case as well due to the $C'_{2z}$ symmetry.
+Following the discussion in the main text, this results in interactions that are repulsive and even-parity, ruling out superconductivity.